gzaets/ECS189LGroupProject/ProjectDocument.md

 ## Summary ##

-Sovereign Saga is a 2D RPG game where players navigate the challenges and opportunities of an island with the aim of becoming its ruler.
-Players start with limitd money, and attempt to rise in status during gameplay.
-This world contains NPCs, magic abilities, and diverse regions, each with unique attributes.
-Players embark on a journey to generate wealth in their quest for rulership.
+Immerse yourself in the breathtaking world of Sovereign Saga, an immersive 2D RPG ripe with adventure.
+Venture through the challenges and opportunities found within a diverse island, each step taking you closer to becoming its ruler.
+Make your way through the diverse terrains, where your tactical prowess will be tested against an army of slimes.
+Employ combat strategies and economic ventures, using your wealth to ascend in power.
+In Sovereign Saga, your destiny is in your hands.
+Do you have the mettle to conquer and rule?

 ## Gameplay Explanation ##